-White oils and especially pure paraffinic-based fluids are still effective right up to their maximum recommended temperatures.
+White oils and especially pure paraffin-based fluids are still effective right up to their maximum recommended temperatures.
 If the maximum temperatures are exceeded, these fluids will thermally degrade as well.
-The resulting light ends will need to be vented from the system which could have similar issues as with the chemical aromatics with respect to fluid make up.
+The resulting light ends will need to be vented from the system which could have similar issues to the chemical aromatics with respect to fluid make up.
 These fluids also have varying degrees of susceptibility to oxidation, which should be considered if your system is not nitrogen-sealed.

-Of all the heat transfer fluids on the market there are only a few that are rated as food grade (USDA, USP, H1 etc.).
+Of all the heat transfer fluids on the market, there are only a few that are rated as food grade (USDA, USP, H1 etc.).
 This can make the selection process a little easier, but it is important to understand there are some restrictions placed on the manufacturing components of a food grade heat transfer fluid.
-Oftentimes this limits the product's performance.
+This often limits the product's performance.

 Do you have environmental concerns?

-If your system is open to the atmosphere or of the type that requires plant personnel to regularly expose themselves to the fluid or could have a probability for leaks, potential environmental issues should be addressed before committing to a heat transfer fluid.
+If your system is open to the atmosphere, is of the type that requires plant personnel to regularly expose themselves to the fluid, or could have a probability for leaks, potential environmental issues should be addressed before committing to a heat transfer fluid.

 Chemical aromatic fluids often have foul odors associated with them as well as clear and distinct health risks.
-White oil or paraffinic based fluids (and most mineral oils) are generally the 'cleanest' of all heat transfer fluids and offer ease of use and disposal.
+White oil or paraffin-based fluids (and most mineral oils) are generally the 'cleanest' of all heat transfer fluids and offer ease of use and disposal.

-Synthetics (PAO and silicones) are also generally considered to be 'environmentally friendly'.
+Synthetics (PAOs and silicones) are also generally considered to be 'environmentally friendly'.